aws-samples/amazon-rekognition-reviewing-user-content/README.md

     1. ```bash
         aws cloudformation deploy --template-file Rek_demo_output.yaml --stack-name RekDemoStack --capabilities CAPABILITY_IAM --region us-west-2
         ```
 8. If you want to make changes to the Lambda functions, you can do so on your local machine and redeploy them using the steps 6 and 7 above.
-The package and deploy commands take care of zipping up the new Lambda files and uploading them to AWS for execution.
+The package and deploy commands take care of zipping up the new Lambda files(along with the dependencies) and uploading them to AWS for execution.

 ## Outputs